jjoony93/jeonssa-HCI/DP2 Ideation/report.md

 ### Encourage faster eating
-1. make slow eater to pay more
+1. Make slow eaters pay more
-2. fixed eating time constraint
+2. Enforce a time limit on eating
-3. give discounts to fast eater
+3. Give discounts to fast eaters
-4. give coupons to fast eater
+4. Give coupons to fast eaters
-5. give desserts to fast eater
+5. Give desserts to fast eaters
-6. slow eaters get less amount of food
+6. Give slow eaters less food
-7. different cost assigned to differing eating time
+7. Have menu prices that vary depending on time of day (expensive during peak hours, cheaper when business is slow)
-8. forbid doing other things besides eating
+8. Forbid customers from doing other things besides eating
-9. customers can use table only if their food is ready
+9. Customers can only sit at tables once their food is ready
-10. Make fast eating rank tournament
+10. Create a competitive environment to encourage fast eating

 ### Make use of space
-1. remove table(sit on the floor)
+1. Remove tables completely (customers will eat sitting on the floor)
-2. let customer eat while standing
+2. Let customers eat while standing
-3. use food-truck in busy hour
+3. Make use of a food truck in peak hours
-4. let customers join table
+4. Let customers share the same table
-5. move kitchen to another floor or other building
+5. Move the kitchen to another floor or other building (to make for more room)
-6. implement take-outs
+6. Implement take-outs
-7. implement delivery system
+7. Implement a food delivery system
-8. make tables outside the restaurant
+8. Set up tables outside the restaurant
-9. customers can use table only if their food is ready
+9. Customers can only sit at tables once their food is ready
-10. extend restaurant
+10. Renovate restaurant to make for more room

 ### Productive waiting time
-1. remove waiting time completely
+1. Remove waiting time completely
-2. discount depending on time customer had to wait
+2. Give a discount depending on how long the customer had to wait
-3. customer prepares own food
+3. Customers prepare their own food
-4. give incentive if waiting is long
+4. Give incentives if the customer had to wait too long
-5. discount next time when customer doesn’t get to eat this time
+5. Give a discount for next time when customer doesn’t get due to waiting
 6. advertise restaurant on sns and get free food
-7. recommend other restaurant
+7. Recommend other restaurants to go to
-8. customer prepares food ingredients
+8. The customers prep food ingredients for their meals
-9. provide entertainment(e.g. movie, show) to customers waiting
+9. Provide entertainment(e.g. a movie, TV, etc.) to waiting customers
-10. make partnership with nearby entertainment place. (e.g. cafe, pc cafe)
+10. Arrange a partnership with a nearby entertainment venue. (e.g, coffee shop, PC cafe, Karaoke)

 ---